burgersc12/AnIRC/USAGE.md

 Grabs schedule based on last 60 episodes released on [Telegram channel](https://t.me/s/SubsPlease1080p)

-Sets your auto download schedule from with correct title and best guess of the airtime
+Sets your auto download schedule with correct title and best guess of the airtime

 ### Add/Edit Shows